-The enchanting village of St. Johann im Walde is starting point for several hikes.
+At the beginning of the Isel Valley there’s the enchanting village of St. Johann im Walde, a popular starting point for hikes.